-Mobile services: The mobile market is dominated by three main operators: Claro, Movistar and Tigo.
-There is increasing competition by new entrants, mobile virtual network operators (MVNOs), such as Uff!
-Móvil, ETB, Móvil Exito, Avantel and Virgin Mobile.
-From the entry of the MVNOs in the market in 2010, they had accumulated 6 per cent market share by 2015.
-Mobile use for Internet access has intensified over recent years.
-In 2016, 70 per cent of Internet users stated they used mobile devices to access the Internet.136 There is potential for further mobile services expansion as the mobile-broadband penetration remains relatively low compared with the regional average.
-Additionally, mobile services are a welcome solution to the underdeveloped fixed-line infrastructure, especially in the remote areas.137 Competition and service quality in this segment are expected to improve following the auction of frequencies in the 700 MHz and 1 900 MHz bands later in 2017.138
+Mobile services: Three main operators dominate the mobile market: Claro, Movistar and Tigo.
+At the end of 2017, they together had a share of 90 per cent.
+However, there is increasing competition by the other operators, among them the mobile virtual network operators (MVNOs).
+Mobile use for Internet access has intensified over recent years, because of a greater preference for data-over-voice services.
+There is potential for further expansion of mobile services as the mobile-broadband penetration remains relatively low compared with mobile-cellular penetration.
+Additionally, mobile services are a welcome solution to the underdeveloped fixedline infrastructure, especially in remote areas.
+135 Competition and service quality in this segment are expected to improve following the auction of frequencies in the 700 MHz band that is currently being prepared.